Table of Contents

 The ladder module takes the model’s raw per-product optimal prices and makes them globally coherent.

-It works in stages.
+It works in four stages.

 First, apply isotonic regression to find the closest non-decreasing sequence to the raw model prices.